 It’s growing popularity ensures that those wanting to blitz through emails with a stellar view are not compromised by technology.
 There are dozens of getaways offering wifi connectivity in stunning apartments modelled after ancient temples.

 Gokarna is a lot more than just India’s southern stopover - the temple town is great for history buffs, too.
 We recommend a visit to one of its many sacred sites, like the Mahabaleshwar Temple dating back to Hinduism in the 4th century.

 Head to Udaipur, Rajasthan for a budget friendly trip

 This ‘City of Lakes’ makes India’s must-see lists time and time again, attracting creativity-driven digital nomads yearly.
 It has a huge market for hostel stays alongside some more premium options.

-You best believe you’ll be bringing a proper camera on this particular workation, for there is just so much to take in.
 Lake Garden Palace floats within a stretch of the bluest waters you'll ever see, and is a feat of Indian architectural prosperity.
 Shilpgram - a rural arts and crafts market that promotes Udaipur’s local talents - is well worth a visit for those in the creative industries looking to be truly inspired.

-Back to nature in Kullu, Himachal Pradesh
+Reconnect with nature in Kullu, Himachal Pradesh

 Though if hiking isn’t your thing - let's be honest, it isn’t for everyone - Kullu’s rivers offer a number of activities, from rafting to fishing.
 Don’t be put off by the uber-remote setting though, as Kullu’s position as a prime secluded workspace ensures it’s cabins have strong internet capabilities.